 Committee Members: James Dean, Joanna Kendig, Steve Morris, Alison Ross, Beth Purcell, Drury Tallant, and Jim Thackenberry.

 Special responsibilities include publication of Historic District Guidelines, sponsorship of Preservation Cafés (currently organized by Chris Mullins), and the Call Box Restoration project.

 House and Garden Tour: Elizabeth Nelson

 Manages all the activities and volunteers involved in putting on CHRS’s largest fundraising activity: the annual Mother’s Day House and Garden Tour.

 Increases participation in CHRS through membership drives and promoting CHRS at community events.
 Stewards current members.
 Plans the quarterly membership meetings (currently organized by Beth Hague).

 Stays current on safety issues affecting Capitol Hill, and advises the Board on appropriate actions.

 Zoning: Gary M. Peterson

-Committee Members: Chuck Burger, Mark Eckenwiler, Nick Alberti, Norman Metzger, Gerard Dunphy and Steve Kehoe.
+Committee Members: Chuck Burger, Mark Eckenwiler, Nick Alberti, Norman Metzger, Steve Kehoe and Brian Alcorn.